burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [&captureVar1,&captureVar2](int arg1){}
 ```

-Next, it exists a notation to capture all non-static variables by value, or by reference:
+Next, exists a notation to capture all non-static variables by value, or by reference:

 ```cpp
 [=](int arg1){} // capture all not-static vars by value